Preston on the Hill: Historical significance for conservation status

+"Constructed circa 1772 for the Trent and Mersey Canal Company, this Grade II listed warehouse once bustled with trade.
+Its gabled loading bays and robust brickwork recall Preston Brook’s heyday as a trans-shipment hub."

 Governance

 Preston on the Hill is administered as part of the civil parish of Preston Brook within the unitary authority of Halton.

-The village is within the parliamentary constituency of Weaver Vale.
+The village is within the parliamentary constituency of Runcorn and Helsby.

 Transport

 Main Roads

 A short section of the A56 Chester Road runs through the northwest of the village from the M56 Junction 11 Daresbury roundabout to the Preston Brook canal and railway bridges.
 This section is approximately equidistant between the small market town of Frodsham and the main population centre of Warrington providing the village with good access to both.
 The junction with the M56 provides the village with easy access to North Wales, the M6 Lymm Interchange, Manchester Airport and City Centre.

 A short section of the A533 Northwich Road runs through southwest the village at Tunnel Top.
 This road provides the village with easy access to the centres of the small towns of Northwich to the southeast and Runcorn and Widnes to the northwest.
 The village again lying at a point approximately equidistant.